BOHSI - TOPICS

 Science Director, Cognitive Engineering Research Institute

-Nancy J. Cooke is a professor of applied psychology at Arizona State University and is science director and on the Board of Directors of the Cognitive Engineering Research Institute in Mesa, AZ.
-Dr. Cooke is also a section editor of Human Factors and serves on the Air Force Scientific Advisory Board and National Research Council Soldier Systems Panel.
+Nancy J. Cooke (Chair) is a professor of cognitive science and engineering in the College of Technology and Innovation at Arizona State University and is science director and on the Board of Directors of the Cognitive Engineering Research Institute in Mesa, AZ.
 Dr. Cooke received a B.A. in psychology from George Mason University and received her M.A. and Ph.D. in cognitive psychology in 1983 and 1987, respectively, from New Mexico State University.
-Currently, she supervises post doctoral, graduate and undergraduate research on team cognition with applications in design and training for military command-and-control systems, emergency response, medical systems, and uninhabited aerial systems.
+Currently, she supervises post doctoral, graduate and undergraduate research on team cognition with applications in design and training for military command-and-control systems, emergency response, medical systems, cyber security systems, and uninhabited aerial systems.
 In particular, Dr. Cooke specializes in the development, application, and evaluation of methodologies to elicit and assess individual and team cognition.
-Her most recent work includes the development and validation of methods to measure team coordination, team communication, and team situation awareness and research on the impact of cross training, distributed mission environments, intact vs. mixed teams, workload stress on attention and memory, as well as team knowledge, process, and performance more generally.
-Dr. Cooke is the 2006 recipient of the Human Factors and Ergonomics Society's O. Keith Hansen Outreach Award.
-Dr. Cooke has served as a member of BOHSI since 2007 and has participated in two study panels on Human-System Design Support for Changing Technology (2005-7) and the Safety and Security of Spent Nuclear Fuel Storage (2004-5).
+Her most recent work includes the development and validation of methods to measure team coordination, team communication, and team situation awareness and research on translating the science of teams to human-robot teaming.
+Dr. Cooke was Editor-in-Chief of Human factors 2005-09 and is the 2006 recipient of the Human Factors and Ergonomics Society's O. Keith Hansen Outreach Award.
+Dr. Cooke has served as a member of BOHSI since 2007 and has chaired the board since 2012.
+She serves the National Research Council as a member of the panel on Human Factors Science at the Army Research Laboratory and two study panels on Human-System Design Support for Changing Technology (2005-07), the Safety and Security of Spent Nuclear Fuel Storage (2004-5).
+Dr. Cooke currently chairs the study panel on the Science of Team Science (2013-14).

 | || |